A8 (Croatia): History

-After the completion of works on the second pipe of the Učka tunnel, the development of phase 2B2-2 remains, i.e. the section from the Učka tunnel to Matulji, as well as the construction of the Mirna and Limska draga viaducts and the stop lane on individual sections.
-The design of the section Matulji – Učka is in progress, after which the land purchase procedure will follow.
-In addition, to the road infrastructure, the expansion of the Anđeli junction is planned on this section, then the construction of 13 facilities – overpasses, underpasses, viaducts and a new rest area with a gas station at the exit from the tunnel in the direction of Rijeka.
-The construction will be entrusted to a local operation, in this case the one from the Primorje-Gorski Kotar County, which will enable the employment of about 500 employees.
-The concrete start of works on the construction of the Učka – Matulji tunnel section is planned within two years, while the construction will last approximately 36 months.
-Prior to the start of work, Bina-Istra needs to obtain the necessary approvals from the Grantor and close the financial structure, as well as prepare the necessary documentation to obtain a positive assessment from the European Commission.
+Upgrade

+The road, especially the Učka Tunnel, is undergoing (as of 2023) and due to further undergo, extensive upgrade & refurbishment works.

 Traffic volume

 Traffic levels are regularly determined and reported by BINA Istra, operator of the motorway, and published by Hrvatske ceste.
 In 2010 the traffic volume was only measured in two sections: in the Učka Tunnel and between Lupoglav and Cerovlje.
 In 2011, traffic counting was started in each section of the A8 between Kanfanar interchange and the Učka Tunnel using the toll ticket counts.
 As of June 2012, only the ASDT figures for 2011 have been published.
 The largest AADT volume was recorded in the Učka Tunnel; it represents the only high-performance link between Istria and the rest of the Croatian motorway network.

 The differences between the AADT and ASDT traffic volumes in 2010 are attributed to the motorway's carriage of substantial tourist traffic to the Adriatic Sea resorts along the Istrian peninsula.
 On average, the A8 motorway's ASDT is at least 65% more than the AADT.
 The largest increase of the ASDT relative to the AADT, 68%, is observed in the Veprinac–Vranja section (which includes the Učka Tunnel).
 During the summer of 2007, an ASDT of 14,000 was observed in the tunnel, prompting BINA Istra to consider preparing to construct the second tunnel tube.
 BINA Istra expects the motorways it manages to carry more than 20,000 vehicles per day during the peak tourist season periods.